In the guide below, we discuss whether clothes and textiles can be recycled.

-Understanding these issues can help improve sustainability in the fashion and textile industry, as well as optimize the overall waste management strategy in society
+Understanding these issues might help in improving sustainability in the overall fashion and textile industry.

-This guide is complementary to our guide on the overall pros and cons of sustainable fashion
+This guide is complementary to our separate guide on the overall pros and cons of sustainable fashion

 Summary – Can Clothes & Textiles Be Recycled?